 HDB executive maisonette gets a make-over from our senior interior designer

 “This is not really my house,” Marcus explained.
 “My parents just entrusted [it] to me to design.”
-As an inherently visual person with a background in graphic design, the Art Director at Ogilvy Singapore was able to visually translate his vision for Demi.
+As an inherently visual person with a background in graphic design, he was able to visually translate his vision for Demi.
 He revealed he had already done a rough layout of the place and put together mood boards even before engaging her as an interior designer for his parents’ home renovation.